JaiTheGuy/GMPythonLoops/README.md

 - The word 'break' can help us with stopping a loop when we finally found an element or satisfies a condition that doesn't require the rest of the loop to be finished.

 Example:
-- Let's say we're given a list of numbers
-- Our goal is to iterate the list of numbers but break the loop when we encounter an even number.
+- Let's say we're given a list of numbers and our goal is to iterate the list of numbers but break the loop when we encounter an even number.

 > [!IMPORTANT]
 > Ask the class the fill in the blank on how we can detect an even number in Python